ghnatiuk/consuming-gherkin/presentation/bdd_with_ragel/01_slide.md

 * pretty_formatter.feature

 !SLIDE bullets incremental
-# Tips and Tricks
+# Testing
+.notes SUT
+.notes Driving out behavior
-.notes Remember regex == state machine, so inherently event driven .notes Acceptance: when Ragel finishes its work and the current state is not less than the final lexer state
+.notes Event based design of Gherkin came about out of need to easily test lexer .notes Remember regex == state machine, so inherently event driven .notes Acceptance: when Ragel finishes its work and the current state is not less than the final lexer state

-* Externalize proof of acceptance
+* Externalize evidence of operation
+* Test spy: SexpRecorder
 * Parameterize the ctor with object that receives events
 * (Dependency Injection)
-* Test spy: SexpRecorder

 !SLIDE
 .notes We know not really sexps but annoying pedants is more fun than being correct